 Follow the simple on-screen directions.
 It might suggest you disable the Windows Update to avoid the Windows Update from restarting the computer automatically, but Windows 10 won’t restart your PC without your permission.
 So, no need to disable the Windows Update.

-Step 7: Select From a Windows PC option.
+Step 7: Select the From a Windows PC option.
 Click the Continue button.

 Step 10: On your Mac, select what you want to transfer from your PC.
 In addition to folders, you can also select some settings.

 Step 11: If you select an account to migrate, the Migration Utility will ask you to create a secure password for the admin account that you wish to migrate to your Mac.